TwoFistedJustice/peyton_place/readme.md

 ## Places:

-[Congregational Church](https://maps.app.goo.gl/Vod1g2HWYf1yBtrb8): White steepled protestant church.
+[**Congregational Church**](https://maps.app.goo.gl/Vod1g2HWYf1yBtrb8): White steepled protestant church.

-[St. Joseph's Church](https://maps.app.goo.gl/xPiAnfgjac5kMdfK8): Catholic, topped with a golden cross.
+[**St. Joseph's Church**](https://maps.app.goo.gl/xPiAnfgjac5kMdfK8): Catholic, topped with a golden cross.

+**Schoolhouse**: old wooden schoolhouse.
+Houses the grade school. (up to 9th grade) Located at the end of Maple St.

+**Courthouse**: old domed building, greenish roof.
+Old men congregate here.
+Located at corner of Elm and Maple.

+**Peyton Place Times**: located across from courthouse.
+First floor.
+Corner of Elm and Maple?

+**Citizens National Bank**: located across from courthouse.
+Has the town clock.
+Corner of Elm and Maple?

 ## Streets
-Elm - main business district, line with shops with awnings.
+**Elm Street** : main business district, line with shops with awnings.
 Six blocks long.
 Bookended by competing churches.

-Maple- Bisects Elm.
-Lined with trees and houses.
+**Maple Street**: Bisects Elm St. Lined with trees and houses.
 Dead ends into a field.
 End has the grade school on one side and the high school on the other.